ChronoKross/VolunteerV1/PROJECT_STRUCTURE.md

 # 🚩 Things To Fix & Safety Concerns

+TODO

+FIRST RENDER NEEDS TO BE SSR... atm we send blank html, then fetch the data and serve back to client... veryl slow first paint..

 - **File Naming Consistency:**
   - Rename files like `googleSignInButton.tsx.tsx` to `GoogleSignInButton.tsx`.
   - Use PascalCase for React components and camelCase for hooks/utilities.